Built On Relationships…

 Your fears are well-founded because alleged violations of the law could send you to jail.
 Some offenses carry larger jail times and hefty fines.
 That is why your best solution is to hire an attorney as soon as you can.
 All of your questions can be answered by me, Derek Steenson Attorney at Law a criminal lawyer in Philadelphia, Pennsylvania.

-In the state of Pennsylvania, misdemeanors are less serious offenses than felonies and homicides.
-Misdemeanors usually carry probation, fines, and sometimes jail time.
-As your attorney, I will do my best to beat your case or reduce your exposure to penalties as much as possible.
+In the state of Pennsylvania, misdemeanors are less serious offenses than a felony offense.
+Misdemeanors usually carry probation, fines, and a potential jail sentence.
+As your attorney, I will do my best to create a strong defense and beat your case or reduce your exposure to penalties as much as possible.

 1st Degree Misdemeanor

-In Pennsylvania, first degree misdemeanors carry up to five years’ in jail and a fine of no more than $10,000.
+In Pennsylvania, a first-degree misdemeanor carries up to five years’ in jail and a fine of no more than $10,000.
 1st-degree misdemeanors are the most serious of the misdemeanor crimes.
-Examples of first-degree misdemeanors include, but are not limited to, the following:
+Examples of misdemeanors in the first-degree include, but are not limited to, the following:

 - Terroristic threats